Building Leaders Who Stay Clear Under Pressure

 Somatic Wheel Framework

 A leader preparing for a high-stakes conversation notices rising anxiety.
-Using the framework below, they reset their system, enter grounded, and clarify ambiguity before making key decisions.
+Using the framework below, they reset their system, engage thoughtfully, and clarify ambiguity before making key decisions.

 The goal is not to calm down, it’s to restore capacity so better decisions become available.